Beat the ash and get gorgeous skin all year long with these easy tips:

 6. Fall in Love with Water

 But not why you think.
-We’re not talking about forcing down eight or nine glasses; in fact, according to Discovery Fit & Health, drinking excess water does not affect your skin in any way.
+We’re not talking about forcing down eight or nine glasses; in fact, dermatologists don’t believe drinking excess water will actually affect your skin in any way.
 Splashing water on your skin, however, does.
 After washing your face, slather on your favorite facial lotion to lock in moisture.
 Certain ingredients — like glycerin and ceramides — are known for their hydrating abilities.
 Avoid products with drying agents, such as mineral oil, alcohol, parabens, and artificial fragrances.
 These can clog your pores, cause breakouts, and make it hard for moisture to seep in.

 5. Steam and Moisturize